 - Landlords have a right to move their tenant’s belongings into a safe and secure storage location.
 You also have the right to levy the tenant fees for both moving and storing their property.

-- Landlords are required to provide the former tenant with a chance to retrieve essential property within a 5-day period.
+- Landlords are required to provide the former tenant with a chance to retrieve essential personal property from the abandoned property within a 5-day period.
 This can include things like clothing, baby formula, medication, and personal care items.

 - Landlords are only legally responsible for storing their tenant’s belongings for a period of 30 days after eviction.

-- Notify tenants in writing prior to disposing of their property after the expiry of the 30 days.
-Mention your intention to dispose of the property and include information like the property’s description, estimated value, the amount owed by the tenant, the period they have to claim their property, and what may happen if they fail to file a claim.
+- Notify tenants in writing prior to disposing of the tenant's personal property after the expiry of the 30 days.
+Mention your intention to dispose of the tenant's personal belongings and include information like the property’s description, estimated value, the amount owed by the tenant, the period they have to claim their property, and what may happen if they fail to file a claim.

-Landlords have the right to sell the property after 14 days since you notified the tenant of your intention to dispose of their property.
+Landlords have the right to sell the personal property after 14 days since you notified the tenant of your intention to dispose of their property.
+Contact the local law enforcement if you need help removing what's left behind after a tenant moves.

 You may then use the proceeds from the sale of their property to cover any money that the tenant owes you.
 This includes the cost of moving and storing their property.
 If any money remains, you’re to hold it in trust for a reasonable period and give it to the tenant if they request it.